Old Alleynian F.C.: History

 In World War I the club lost 76 members but Leake, "Slacker" Christison and Major Everett revived the club by 1919 and the club (and therefore the school to which it was affiliated) produced the captains of both Oxford and Cambridge in the Varsity Match.
 This was the first and only team this had happened.
 The 1920s saw the clubs strength grow and it produced its first international cap (to be won by a player playing for the club) in 1927 in the person of Kendrick Stark.
 In 1931 Eric Whiteley repeated the distinction.
 The club had over 600 members and was beating clubs like Rosslyn Park.

 The Second World War took a heavy toll on the members, with 49 losing their lives.
 So weakened was the club that it merged with its oldest of rivals, Old Whitgiftians, for a year in 1945.
 A modest resurgence took place at the turn of the decade, with Ian Coutts gaining his Scottish caps, and the likes of London Irish, London Welsh and Wasps falling to the OAs.
 However, by the late 1960s the OAs played strong local opposition rather than "1st class" clubs.
 In the 1980s the club continued to be strong, arguably the strongest of all Old Boys clubs in London, with the topping of the Combined London Old Boys Merit Table in 1988 as testament to this.
 In 1987 the league system introduction led to the club being placed in the Courage League London South 2.
 In 1989 the club were promoted to London One, won the Surrey Rugby Union Cup, topped the Combined London Old Boys Merit Table once again and qualified for the Middlesex Sevens Finals.

-A second Surrey Cup win in 1992 was unfortunately followed by a three year slide seeing the club drop three divisions and in 1995 the Old Alleynians became the last of the Old Boys clubs to become fully open membership.
-The most recent success came in 2003, when the Old Alleynians beat Shipston upon Stour 16 -10 in the final of the Powergen Junior Vase, held at Twickenham.
+A second Surrey Cup win in 1992 was followed by a three year slide, seeing the club drop three divisions to London 3 South West.
+In 1995 the Old Alleynians became the last of the Old Boys clubs to become fully open membership.